prem-narain/Starpy-Examples/README.md

-# Starpy-Example-
+# Starpy-Examples
-This Repository will contain examples which i did write while practice for creating IVR Dialplan studio
+This Repository will contain examples which i did write while creating Dialplan for IVR Studio.